Skip to Main Content

 For more information about researching state or federal policies that may effect your community, see the guide below.

 Neighborhoods in Chicago that we recognize as discrete areas are not actually polled that way by the US Census.
-To find quality data about these areas, you may need to look by census tract or look elsewhere.
-The resources below will help.
+To find quality data about these areas, you may need to look at other sources.

 Google Search